MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/feature-limited-license.md

 **REQUIREMENTS TO ENABLE THE FEATURES**

-&emsp;a)	Customer must have a healthy Azure subscription connected to Microsoft Syntex &emsp;b)	A Microsoft 365 tenancy with either Microsoft 365 admin access or SharePoint Online admin access
+&emsp;a)	Customer must have a healthy Azure subscription connected to Microsoft Syntex<br>
+&emsp;b)	A Microsoft 365 tenancy with either Microsoft 365 admin access or SharePoint Online admin access

 **EVALUATION PERIOD**